 The Americans with Disabilities Act requires that reasonable accommodation be provided for individuals with documented physical and/or learning disabilities.
-Students who are registered with the Student Disability Resource Center (SDRC) are accommodated through the combined efforts of individual faculty members and the SDRC.
+Students who are registered with the Office of Accessibility Services (OAS) are accommodated through the combined efforts of individual faculty members and the OAS.

 Each course syllabus should include information about requesting accommodations.
-See sample syllabus language approved by the Faculty Senate Curriculum Committee at:
+See Sample Syllabus Language approved by the Faculty Senate Curriculum Committee.